-- All staff are aware of their role and responsibilities for safeguarding under Part 1 of the guidance Keeping children safe in education (2021) - Staff are thoroughly inducted in line with section 5.1 of the Safer recruitment and staff conduct policy and have read school have read safeguarding and child protection policies, staff code of conduct, behaviour policies so that they are fully aware of their role in safeguarding children and are able to fully implement policies. - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are safeguarding and child protection concerns and can make appropriate referrals to CSSW and the CYPDs 0-25 service for children who live in Camden and the equivalent teams for children and young people who live out of borough. - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers.
-At Swiss Cottage we use an integrated model of care and shared responsibility to safeguard children and young people. - Safer recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff in line with the policy .
-Safer recruitment and staff conduct policy for schools and colleges.

-- Swiss Cottage School, Development and Reseach Centre offer a safe environment for staff and pupils to learn. - Safeguarding issues are brought to the attention of the governing body.
+- All staff are aware of their role and responsibilities for safeguarding under Part 1 of the guidance Keeping Children Safe in Education 2022.
+We do this by providing an annual briefing to accompany a copy KCISE which they are required to read and demonstrate they have understood. - Staff are thoroughly inducted in line with section 5.1 of the Safer recruitment and Swiss Cottage staff Code of conduct, and have read The Safeguarding and Child protection policies, behaviour policies so that they are fully aware of their role in safeguarding children and young people and are able to fully implement policies. - All staff can identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are safeguarding and child protection concerns and can make appropriate referrals to CSSW and the CYPDs 0-25 service for children who live in Camden and the equivalent teams for children and young people who live out of borough. - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers.
+At Swiss Cottage we use an integrated model of care and shared responsibility to safeguard children and young people. - Safer recruitment policy is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff in line with the policy.
+Safer recruitment and staff conduct policy for schools and colleges. - Swiss Cottage School, Development and Reseach Centre offer a safe environment for staff and pupils to learn. - Safeguarding issues are brought to the attention of the governing body.
 The DSL or one of the Deputies will report to committees on key issues, themes in CP casework and referral data.

-3.4 Role of the designated safeguarding lead
+Role of the designated safeguarding lead